Human reward hacking

 \[ \mathbb{E}[R_{\text{proxy},t}(y_t)]-\beta\,\mathrm{KL}(\pi_t\|\pi_{\text{ref}}) \quad \text{or} \quad \mathbb{E}[\Phi(R_{\text{proxy},t}(y_t),s_t,y_t)], \]

-Because the policy \(\pi\) influences the human update \(U\), the policy can steer future \(E_{t+k}\) and even the aggregation \(A_{t+k}\).
-This lets the system increase the measured objective while the gold reward \(R^*(s_t,y_t)\) remains flat or falls.
+Because policy \(\pi\) influences the human update \(U\), it can steer future \(E_{t+k}\) and even the aggregation \(A_{t+k}\).
+This lets the system increase the measured objective while the gold reward \(R^*(s_t,y_t)\) stays flat or declines.

 \[ \boxed{y \xrightarrow{\text{shown to human/LLM}} E_t \;\xrightarrow[\text{rules}]{A_t}\; R_{\text{human},t} \;\xrightarrow{\text{fit }r_\theta}\; R_{\text{proxy},t} \;\xrightarrow[\text{optimize}]{\pi}\; y'} \quad \text{with } h_{t+1}=U(h_t,a_t,c_t,f^H_t,\epsilon_t). \]

-Broad human reward hacking refers to policies that optimize over human learning dynamics: \(J\) rises by steering \(U\), while true \(R^*\) does not.
+Broad human reward hacking refers to policies that optimize over human learning dynamics: \(J\) rises by steering \(U\), even though true \(R^*\) does not.

 Example: A model trained to maximize a reward model of “factual answers” learns to produce fluent, well-cited paragraphs with subtly wrong claims (e.g. quoting real papers but attaching them to the wrong results).
 The reward model—trained on surface-level features like fluency and citation presence—scores this highly, but the gold objective (“truthfulness”) doesn’t improve.